Sabrina Cohen-Hatton: Career

 Cohen-Hatton's husband is also a firefighter.
-In an interview, she recalled a moment where she had responded to a fire and found a horrifically injured firefighter who she thought was her husband.
+In an interview, she recalled a moment where she had responded to a fire and found a horrifically injured firefighter whom she thought was her husband.
 It was not, and she credits that experience to promoting her interest in reducing human error and making firefighters safer.
 This was also the driver for her to study psychology.

-Following her PhD, she began to lead research on behalf of the National Fire Chiefs Council (then CFOA).
+Following her PhD, Cohen-Hatton began to lead research on behalf of the National Fire Chiefs Council (then CFOA).
 Her research project fitted helmet cameras to incident commanders as they went out on incidents.
-Her research identified that 80% of the decisions made by firefighters were due to gut instinct, with the other 20% due to an analytical approach.
+Her research identified that 80% of decisions made by firefighters were due to gut instinct, with the other 20% due to an analytical approach.

 Cohen-Hatton's research resulted in a new decision control process that helps commanders consider goals, consequences and risks that they take under pressure.
 She found that if firefighters took part in goal-oriented training the number of commanders operating at the most significant level of situation awareness increased up to five times.

 As part of her research, Cohen-Hatton investigated different training interventions, including virtual reality, firehouse training and live burn.
 She completed her PhD.
 Her work helped to shape national fire service policy and informed the National Fire Chiefs Council.
 She co-supervises a research group at Cardiff University with Rob Honey, supported by the National Fire Chiefs Council, that considers decision making in the emergency service environment.

-Only 3.1% firefighters in Britain are women, and Cohen-Hatton has worked to inspire girls to become firefighters.
-She served as Assistant Commissioner seconded to Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services and as a Deputy Assistant Commissioner for the London Fire Brigade.
+Only 3.1% of firefighters in Britain are women, and Cohen-Hatton has worked to inspire girls to become firefighters.
+She was assistant commissioner seconded to Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services and as deputy assistant commissioner for the London Fire Brigade.
 Her first book, The Heat of the Moment, was published by Penguin Books in 2019.
-She was appointed Chief Fire Officer of the West Sussex Fire and Rescue Service in 2019.
+She was appointed chief fire officer of the West Sussex Fire and Rescue Service in 2019.

+In September 2019, Cohen-Hatton was a guest on BBC Radio 4's Desert Island Discs, choosing "Bankrobber" by The Clash, The Old Man and the Sea by Ernest Hemingway, and a photo album as her selected favourite song, book, and luxury item respectively.

+Cohen-Hatton was appointed as the new chief fire officer to lead Hampshire and Isle of Wight Fire and Rescue Service from September 2025, becoming the organisation’s first female chief.